coding201/Publish-Subscribe-Pattern/README.md

 ![](images/consoleapp.PNG)

 ## TODOs
-1. To enhane the application there is need to create event middle layer between publisher and subscriber to to break tight coupling.
-Publisher and Subscriber don't know each other.
-They both need to work with meedle layer.
+1. To enhance application there is a need to create middle layer between publisher and subscriber in order to break tight coupling.
+Publisher and Subscriber shouldn't know each other.
+They both need to work with middle layer.
+2. Comments needs to be added to the code.
+3. Unit tests needs to be added.